AMG's sixth car to wear the Black Series badge is a £330k, really quite angry thing...

-For 2019, it’s been subtly but usefully updated.
+So its mid-life update is wisely subtle.
 On the outside there are new headlights peering through a reprofiled bonnet, tweaked door mirrors and some lairier paint hues.
 The only exterior change you’ll actually notice, however, is the full-width rear light bar, which apes the look of the new 911.
 (And Panamera.
 And Cayenne.
 And Taycan… yep, the Germans know a motoring fashion trend when they see one.)

-Assuming its position as the entry-level Macan is a new 2.0-litre turbocharged four-cylinder petrol version, badged simply ‘Macan’ and running a Porsche-honed version of the Golf GTI’s motor.
+Assuming its position as the entry-level Macan is a new 2.0-litre turbocharged four-cylinder petrol version, priced a whisker under £47,000, badged simply ‘Macan’ and running a Porsche-honed version of the VW Golf GTI’s engine.
 All Macans arrive fitted to a seven-speed dual-clutch gearbox as standard (badged by Porsche as PDK), though note this isn’t as modern as the eight-speed PDK used in Porsche’s bigger four-doors.

 There are three Macans beyond that, all using Audi-sourced V6 petrol engines.
 There’s the Macan S (£49k, 350bhp), the Macan GTS (£59k, 375bhp) and Macan Turbo (£68k, 435bhp).
 The latter is as close as the Macan gets to taking on the Alfa Romeo Stelvio Quadrifoglio and Mercedes-AMG GLC63 in the small super-SUV stakes, though is someway off their power claims.